ppcasm/score-sdk/documentation/hyperscan/README.md

 You will see the LEDs "spin" to let you know that your recovery app is uploading.
 When it's done uploading they will turn off as code execution starts at **0xA0001000**

-This will also let you temporarily test CFW modifications by simply uploading the entire CFW at recovery time, before making any permanent changes.
+This will also let you temporarily test CFW modifications by simply uploading the entire CFW at recovery time, before making any permanent changes with [FlashCFW](/examples/hyperscan/recovery/flashcfw)

 ### USB Based Loading (Custom Firmware)

 This requires a FAT32 (MBR) formatted USB with external power.
-It also requires soldering the UART wires (TX/RX/GND) and installing the custom recovery bootloader and then accompanying custom firmware (see project root [CFWPatcher](/tools/hyperscan/CFWPatcher) for more info)
+It also requires soldering the UART wires **TX/RX/GND** labeled internally on the PCB, and installing the custom recovery bootloader and then accompanying custom firmware (see project root [CFWPatcher](/tools/hyperscan/CFWPatcher) for more info)

 The reason is because it would be hugely unsafe to flash any custom firmware without a way to recover, and the only way to recover without removing and externally fashing is through the custom UART recovery bootloader.

-The idea here is that you install the custom recovery bootloader found in [FlashRecovery](/examples/hyperscan/cd/flashrecovery) Vwhich then creates a sort of "boot block" that we never touch, so that we ensure that should we need to recover from a bad CFW flash, we can do so by uploading a new CFW flasher.
+The idea here is that you install the custom recovery bootloader found in [FlashRecovery](/examples/hyperscan/cd/flashrecovery) which then creates a sort of "boot block" that we never touch, so that we ensure that should we need to recover from a bad CFW, we can.

-It is required that you install the custom recovery bootloader, and from there you can install custom firmware using the CFWPatcher in /tools/hyperscan/CFWPatcher and then flash that CFW binary with the project at [FlashCFW](/examples/hyperscan/recovery/flashcfw)
+It is required that you install the custom UART recovery bootloader, and from there you can install custom firmwares (including the one that supports USB booting) using the [CFWPatcher]/tools/hyperscan/CFWPatcher tool to create the CFW, and then flash that CFW binary with the project at [FlashCFW](/examples/hyperscan/recovery/flashcfw)

 If everything goes well then you should be able to add a Y-power cable that will provide exernal power to a USB thumb drive, and then build the project at [USBLoader](/examples/hyperscan/usb/usbloader) and save it on the root of the USB drive as **usbload.bin**

-By default it will load usbload.bin to the address that normal HyperScan load to at **0xA00901FC** and entry at **0xA0091000** but it does support **".ini"** files.
+By default it will load **usbload.bin** to the address that normal HyperScan load to at **0xA00901FC** and entry at **0xA0091000** but it does support **".ini"** files.

-To use the ".ini" support, place usbload.ini on root of USB, and the configuration options are as listed:
+To use the ".ini" support, place **usbload.ini** on root of USB, and the configuration options are as listed:

 LOAD_ADDR=<Load_Address>